netgroup-polito/frog4-orchestrator/README_INSTALL.md

 A description of the API exposed by the FROG4-orchestrator is available at the URL: `ip_address:port/docs` (e.g., `127.0.0.1:9000/docs`).

+## Adding the WEB GUI on top of the SDN domain orchestrator

+It is possible to configure the [FROG4 GUI](https://github.com/netgroup-polito/fg-gui), so that it can be used to interact with the FROG4-orchestrator (e.g., to deploye new service graphs, or to read the service graphs currently deployed).
+To install the GUI, follows the [instructions](https://github.com/netgroup-polito/fg-gui/blob/master/README_INSTALL.md) provided with the repository.

 # Useful scripts
 You can find some helpful scripts inside the [scripts](scripts) folder.
 For example, if you need to clean all sessions and graphs currently stored in the database, you can launch the following script in the orchestrator root folder: